Senior Resources » Isn’t Medicare Part A Free?

 Toni,

 I need your help!
 I’ve made a mistake enrolling in Medicare.
-This February, my husband Sonny was laid off and lost his employer’s health insurance, which I was also on.
+This February, my husband, Sonny, was laid off and lost his employer’s health insurance, which I was also on.
 He’s a veteran and receives his health care from the VA.
 Therefore, he didn’t have to enroll in Medicare, so his healthcare isn’t costing us anything.

 I enrolled in Medicare since I’m going to turn 65 in April.
 Unfortunately, I’m not sure if I enrolled properly.
 My Medicare is costing me an extra $505 for Medicare Part A and $174.70 for Medicare Part B. Isn’t Medicare Part A free?

-I haven’t worked very much since Sonny and I married 40 years ago.
+I haven’t worked very much since Sonny and I got married 40 years ago.
 Social Security told me that’s my issue.
 Please explain what I should do to correct my Medicare mistake.

 Thank you, Toni,